Attebury History, Family Crest & Coats of Arms

 Early Origins of the Attebury family

-The surname Attebury was first found in Kent
+The surname Attebury was first found in Kent, where they held a family seat from ancient times.

 Early History of the Attebury family